Therapists in Charlotte & Matthews

 My work is rooted in understanding how these two ideas interact in our lives.
 We approach these questions holistically, considering how our own experiences, our relationships with others, our history, and even our biology might impact our sense of well-being.

 I received my Masters in Marriage & Family Therapy from Pfeiffer University in Charlotte, NC.
+Currently, I am Licensed Marriage & Family Therapist Associate (LMFTA) in the state of North Carolina.
 My training has involved various approaches to therapy including working one-on-one with individuals, collaboratively with couples, and even with entire families dealing with internal conflicts or disruption.
 In addition to working through an experience anxiety or depression, there are many other reasons to engage in therapy.
 For individuals, this might mean processing a lack of satisfaction with a career or discussing what it means when systems of faith or meaning no longer seem to work.
 Couples often come to therapy to learn how to more effectively communicate or to heal after the experience of infidelity.
 In families, therapy can often help with issues ranging from discipline to processing how to effectively support a child who identifies as LGBTQ.

 Each of these scenarios, I believe, impacts all of us in different ways.
 We will work collaboratively to understand these issues on a deep level in order to work towards an effective resolution.
 We will work to share our perspectives and to understand and express our own needs.
 We will work towards a deeper sense of well-being by enhancing our connection with others and understanding that we truly matter.